Bay Area Panthers

 The Bay Area Panthers are a professional indoor football team based in San Jose, California, that competes in the Indoor Football League (IFL).
 The team was to begin play in 2020 at Oakland Arena as the Oakland Panthers.
-Due the onset of the COVID-19 pandemic, the Panthers' inaugural season was canceled, and the team withdrew from the following 2021 season.
+Due to the onset of the COVID-19 pandemic, the Panthers' inaugural season was canceled, and the team withdrew from the following 2021 season.
 Prior to the 2022 season, the Panthers announced they would instead play their home games at SAP Center in San Jose and were renamed after the Bay Area.